HardikVasava/breast-cancer-dl-app/README.md

 # 🩺 Breast Cancer Diagnostics DL App

 This project predicts whether a breast tumor is benign or malignant using a deep learning model trained on breast cancer diagnostic data.
 The model is built with TensorFlow/Keras to classify tumors based on extracted features.
-The project includes data exploration, preprocessing, model training, and deploying a prediction API with Flask.
+The project includes data exploration, preprocessing, model training, a Power BI dashboard for business insights, and deploying a prediction API with Flask.
 The frontend is created using ReactJS with Axios for API integration and styled with TailwindCSS.

 ---